brevzin/cpp_proposals/2322_fold/fold.md

     -> fold_result<I, R>;
 ```

-Rather than returning simply `R`.
 But the problem with that direction is, quoting from [@P2214R0]:

 ::: quote
 [T]he above definition definitely follows Alexander Stepanov's law of useful return [@stepanov] (emphasis ours):